 Although, Kupradze \textit{et al}. only dealt with strongly singular integrals, their method was later extended to hypersingular integrals by Sl\'{a}dek and Sl\'{a}dek \cite{sladek82}.
 Nedelec \cite{nedelec82} derived the corresponding regularization for the Galerkin formulation, which was further simplified by Han \cite{han94} by restricting the formulae to the isotropic case.

 In this work, the formulae by Kupradze \textit{et al}. and Han are directly incorporated to handle singular integrals, primarily due to their ease of implementation.
 An additional advantage of this approach is that, because the integrals are decomposed and regularized, even for the regular case, the number of required integration points is significantly reduced (see, eg., \cite{kielhorn09}) compared to other analytical techniques, where regular integrals are left untreated.
+Moreover, nearly-singular integrals become less critical, and can be computed without additional treatment.
 However, this work does not claim that the hybrid method based on Stokes' theorem and integration by parts is inherently superior to other available techniques, as such comparisons are beyond its scope.

-A notable issue in the regularization process using Stokes' theorem is that the line integrals on the right-hand side are typically omitted under the assumption of a closed surface.
-This assumption becomes problematic when dealing with open surfaces, such as in half-space problems.
-In this paper, the omitted line integrals will be explicitly presented for both strong and hypersingular integrals, highlighting their significance in the context of half-space problems.
+In the regularization process using Stokes’ theorem, the line integrals on the right-hand side are typically omitted under the assumption of a closed surface.
+However, this assumption fails for open surfaces, such as in half-space problems.
+In this paper, these omitted line integrals are explicitly presented for both strong and hypersingular cases, and their significance is demonstrated in the context of half-space problems.
 An alternative approach to address this issue was introduced in Kielhorn’s thesis \cite{kielhorn09}, where, instead of computing the line integrals, he proposed the use of so-called infinite elements in the half-space.

 Another major challenge of BEM is its quadratic complexity in both storage and computation time.
 Several fast methods have been introduced to address this issue, beginning with Rokhlin’s work \cite{rokhlin85}, which reduced the complexity to logarithmic.
 Building on this, Greengard \& Rokhlin \cite{greengard87} developed the Fast Multipole Method (FMM), which has since been widely adopted in the boundary element framework.
 Liu \cite{liu09} published a comprehensive textbook on FMM with applications in collocation BEM, while Of et al. \cite{of05} applied it to Galerkin BEM in elastostatics.
 A more detailed literature review can be found in \cite{nishimura02}.
 In this work, a Chebyshev-interpolation-based FMM, originally introduced by Fong \& Darve \cite{fong09} as a black-box method, is used with minimal modifications from its original formulation.